Melissa Lee: Sixth term, 2023–present

 Lee contested Mount Albert in the 2023 New Zealand general election and came second place behind Helen White by just 20 votes.
 After Lee sought a judicial recount, White's margin dropped to 18 votes.
 However, she was re-elected to Parliament on the National Party list.

 In late November, Lee assumed the positions of Minister for Economic Development, Minister for Ethnic Communities, Minister for Media and Communications, and Associate Accident Compensation Corporation (ACC) Minister in the National-led coalition government's cabinet.

 In March 2024, Lee in her capacity as Media and Communications Minister confirmed that she was working with officials to develop a plan to support the New Zealand media following reports of job and programme cuts at TVNZ, and a proposal by Warner Bros.
 Discovery New Zealand to scrap its Newshub news service.
 In April 2024, Lee expressed sympathy for TVNZ and Newshub journalists and other employees following the confirmation of hundreds of job losses in the media sector, stating it was a "terrible day" for the media industry but that it was also a global issue and that the "media needed to transition."
 However, she declined to elaborate on details of her plan to help the media sector and was unable to give a timeframe for when Cabinet would consider her paper.
 One of her ideas has included reviewing the Broadcasting Act.
 Lee has also expressed opposition to the previous Labour Government's Fair News Digital Governing Bill, which proposed forcing social media platforms to pay media companies for distributing their content.
 Labour leader Chris Hipkins criticised Lee's response to the media sector's woes, saying that she had "more than enough time" to come up with solutions.

-During a cabinet reshuffle on 24 April 2024, Lee was removed from her role as Minister for Media and Communications and Cabinet position by Prime Minister Christopher Luxon due to controversy surrounding the closure of Newshub and her response to it.
+During a cabinet reshuffle on 24 April 2024, Lee was removed from her role as Minister for Media and Communications and Cabinet position by Prime Minister Christopher Luxon due to controversy surrounding the closure of Newshub and her poor response to it.
 Paul Goldsmith assumed her Media and Communications portfolio while Climate Change and Revenue Minister Simon Watts assumed her place in Luxon's cabinet.

-In late July 2024, Lee declined to speak and motion that the Government's Regulatory Systems (Social Security) Amendment Bill be read during its first reading in Parliament despite her position as the duty minister on that day.
-The bill's sponsor Louise Upston was absent from Parliament at the time.
-As a result, Assistant Speaker Maureen Pugh withdrew the bill, which was returned to the Business select committee.

 On 19 January 2025, Lee was stripped of her economic development and ethnic communities ministerial portfolios during a cabinet reshuffle, which were assumed by Nicola Willis and Mark Mitchell respectively.
 On 24 January 2025, she was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.